-Vintage Elegance in Side Swept Style
+Vintage Elegance in Side-Swept Style

 This is a perfectly tamed side swept vintage hairstyle with a charming twist that takes lots of skills to achieve.
 Those perfectly created waves and twists frame and brighten the face beautifully.

-Shoulder Length Hairstyle with Soft Curls
+Shoulder-Length Hairstyle with Soft Curls

 These cute little vintage rosy curls are a definite stand-out for any event you’ll go to!
 You’ll be sure to inspire everyone with this super lovable retro hairstyle with vintage pin curls!
 Feel free to attach hair accessories to embellish the entire look.

-Vintage Inspired Faux Bob
+Vintage-Inspired Faux Bob